collocations.org

 PHRASES

-of high/low, etc. rank
+of high, low, etc. rank

 officers of senior rank

-2. group/line of things/people
+2. group of things/people

-front, rear | massed, serried
+front, rear

 the serried ranks of hotel staff

-along a/the ~
+along a/the rank

 The president moved slowly along the ranks of men.

-in a/the ~
+in a/the rank

-standing in the second rank The soldiers marched in three ranks of ten.
+The soldiers marched in three ranks of ten.

 PHRASES

-(= to leave a line of soldiers, police, etc.) The police broke ranks and started hitting people with their batons.
+The police broke ranks and started hitting people with their batons.

-rank on/upon rank (of sth)
+rank upon rank (of sth)

 Rank upon rank of caravans filled the field.

-3. (also ‘the ranks’) ordinary members of a large group
+3. (ranks) members of a large group

-VERB + RANK
+VERB + RANKS

-be admitted into/to, enter, join, swell
+enter, fill, join, swell

 Each month thousands more swell the ranks of the unemployed.